telerik/xaml-docs/controls/radspreadsheet/howto/hide-row-column-headers-and-gridlines.md

 	            this.radSpreadsheet.ActiveWorksheetEditor.ShowGridlines = false;
 {{endregion}}

->tipYou can download a runnable project of the previous example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), the example is listed as __Spreadsheet / CustomRowAndColumnHeadings__.
+>tip Find a runnable project of the previous example in the [WPF Samples GitHub repository](https://github.com/telerik/xaml-sdk/tree/master/Spreadsheet/WPF/CustomRowAndColumnHeadings).

 ## See Also